Lya Finston

 Lya Finston is an artist, printmaker, and educator based in Chicago, IL.
 Born in Brooklyn, NY and raised in Cranford, NJ, Lya has since made the midwest her home.
 In 2018 she received a BA in Studio Art and German Language from Oberlin College, and in 2025, an MFA in Printmaking from the University of Iowa.

 Lya is currently teaching Printmaking at Harold Washington College, where she is an Adjunct Lecturer.
-She also teaches private sessions and group classes in relief and intaglio at Spudnik Press.
+She also teaches private sessions and group classes in relief and intaglio at Spudnik Press Cooper.

 Lya has formerly served as an Instructor of Record at the University of Iowa, a Printmaking TA and Shop Technician at Bucknell University, an Access Services Assistant at the Ryerson & Burnham Library of the Art Institute of Chicago.